aws-samples/sample-multimodal-claims-processing-recommendation-system/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk docs`        open CDK documentation

+## Authors

+This project was created by **[Harshita Tirumalapudi](https://www.linkedin.com/in/harshita-tir/)** - AWS Partner Solutions Architect

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This library is licensed under the MIT-0 License.
+See the LICENSE file.